Unlike your personal tax return, businesses activities are subject to many additional tax obligations, depending on their operations.

 - Ferrying equipment

 - Visiting worksites or attending client meetings

-If you use your own vehicle to carry out these duties, you may be eligible to claim a tax refund for your expenses when EOFY rolls round to ease the burden on your wallet.
+If you use your own vehicle to carry out these duties, you may be eligible to claim a tax deduction for your expenses when EOFY rolls around to ease the burden on your wallet.

 While most use the logbook method (where you manually track business and personal travel against each other), another popular method is the cents per-kilometre method.